opentelekomcloud-docs/load-balancer/umn/source/access_logging.rst

 .. note::

-   ELB displays operations data, such as access logs, on the LTS console.
+   -  ELB displays operations data, such as access logs, on the LTS console.
 Do not transmit private or sensitive data through fields in access logs.
 Encrypt your sensitive data if necessary.
+   -  Currently, access logging is not supported in the **eu-nl** region.

 Notes and Constraints
 ---------------------